sbt/sbt-groll/README.rst

 Installing groll
 ----------------

-groll is a plugin for `sbt`_ 0.11.3 or higher.
+groll is a plugin for `sbt`_ 0.12.
 Please make sure that you are using an appropriate sbt release.
 In order to download and install sbt, please refer to the `sbt Getting Started Guide / Setup`_.
 Additionally groll requires a `Git`_ installation.

 As groll is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration.
 For details about using sbt plugins, please refer to the `sbt Getting Started Guide / Using Plugins`_.